Rum and Coca-Cola

 "Rum and Coca-Cola" is a popular calypso song composed by Lionel Belasco with lyrics by Lord Invader.
 The song was copyrighted in the United States by entertainer Morey Amsterdam and was a hit in 1945 for the Andrews Sisters.

 History

-The song was published in the United States with Amsterdam listed as lyricist and Jeri Sullivan and Paul Baron as composers.
-The melody had been previously published as the work of Venezuelan calypso composer Lionel Belasco on a song titled "L'Année Passée," which was in turn based on a folk song from Martinique.
+The melody was published as the work of Venezuelan calypso composer Lionel Belasco on a song titled "L'Année Passée".
 The lyrics to "Rum and Coca-Cola" were written by Rupert Grant, another calypso musician from Trinidad who used the stage name Lord Invader.